Social Security Administration (SSA) Monthly Data for

 The goal of the Social Security Administration (SSA) is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
-In support of this goal, SSA provides a wide range of Internet services to allow the public to conduct business via this widely used medium.
-For example, SSA offers members of the public who receive benefits the opportunity to change or establish direct deposit information via the Internet.
+In support of this goal, the SSA provides a wide range of Internet services to allow the public to conduct business via this widely used medium.
+For example, the SSA offers members of the public who receive benefits the opportunity to change or establish direct deposit information via the Internet.
 Over the past 4 years, our direct deposit workload has grown and so has the use of the online application.
 Our goal is to make it easier and faster for individuals to change or establish direct deposit information via the Internet from the comfort and convenience of their homes or offices.